SIMKL/Search-Chrome-extension/README.md

 # Simkl Search - select and search

 ## Select text on page and choose where find the text on.
-Customised to use with Simkl TV Tracker service
+Customised to use with the [Simkl TV Tracker service](https://simkl.com)

 Extension available on [Chrome Web Store](https://chrome.google.com/webstore/detail/simkl-search-select-and-s/mdofghopgfobjkgepojjmcfljnocaaff?hl=en-US&gl=US)